chaos-genius/chaosgenius-docs/docs/Quick_Start/step3_activate_anaytics.md

 For setting up Anomaly Detection, one needs to Configure the Anomaly Detector with the following settings.
 It takes anywhere from 2-6 hours depending on the size of the data for the one time setup of Anomaly Detection.

 *Please note that once the Anomaly Detector has been configured, it cannot be changed.
 You will need to re-define the KPI in order to run a different Anomaly Detector algorithm.
 The edit functionality will be enabled in subsequent releases.
-Please follow the issue #1234 for updates.*

 ![Configure Analytics](/img/Quick_Start/setup_analytics.png)